 cover of Bill Callahan's new album Gold Record.
 [Photo from prettyinnoise.de]

 (Released 4 September 2020, Drag City)

 Mike Goldsmith of Record Collector wrote in his review: "While the album is intended as 10 individual slices of life, collective themes quickly emerge and turn it into more than the sum of its parts. . . .
 Gold Record’s USP is an overwhelming fascination and love for humankind with all its frailties, faults and frivolities – here are snatched short stories of Americana at its most delightfully mundane.
 Think Raymond Carver with heart emojis for eyes."
-But then "there’s the blue(s)-collar protagonist of 'Protest Song' or the world-weary limo driver watching rice-swollen 'Pigeons' explode to a mariachi backdrop – Callahan’s characters are all painted with a wonderfully intricate detail that illustrates the magic in realism."
+But then "there’s the blue(s)-collar protagonist of 'Protest Song'," continued Goldsmith, "or the world-weary limo driver watching rice-swollen 'Pigeons' explode to a mariachi backdrop – Callahan’s characters are all painted with a wonderfully intricate detail that illustrates the magic in realism."

-Which should be your hint if you're a politics-driven kind of critic wary of Callahan's seeming contentment.
+That should be your hint if you're a politics-driven kind of critic wary of Callahan's seeming contentment.
 It's an album that offers a view of Texas richness sans the nervousness of currently trendy white nationalism.

 The official trailer for My Octopus Teacher.
 [Uploaded 7 September 2020, Netflix]